Chito Victolero

-Ercito "Chito" Victolero (born November 29, 1975) is a Filipino professional basketball coach and former player.
-He is the former head coach for the Magnolia Chicken Timplados Hotshots of the Philippine Basketball Association (PBA).
+Ercito "Chito" Victolero (born November 29, 1975) is a Filipino professional basketball coach and former player who serves as the head coach for the Mapúa Cardinals of NCAA Philippines.

+His playing career began in 1995 with the Stag Pale Pilseners of the Philippine Basketball League (PBL).
+In 1998, he turned pro upon joining the Manila Metrostars of the Metropolitan Basketball Association before moving to the first incarnation of the San Juan Knights in 1999.
 He played in the PBA for the Sta.
-Lucia Realtors where he was drafted by the Realtors in the second round of the 2002 PBA draft as the 13th overall pick.
+Lucia Realtors where he was drafted by the Realtors in the second round of the 2002 PBA draft as the 13th overall pick and played there until 2005 when he had a short stint with the FedEx Express.

+In 2009, Victolero began his coaching career with the Mapúa Cardinals where he coached the team until 2012.
+In 2014, he returned to the PBA where he coached the Kia / Mahindra franchise before a move to the Magnolia Hotshots in 2016, leading the team to a PBA title in the 2018 PBA Governors' Cup.
+He would go on to run the playbook for the Hotshots until his replacement in 2025.
+In 2026, he returned to Mapúa.

 Early years

 Victolero first played high school ball for the Sacred Heart Academy in Bulacan and later became a member of the Region III squad in the PRISAA.
 From there, he made it to the varsity squad and joined the Mapua Cardinals under coach Joel Banal in 1992, a year after MIT had completed back-to-back title conquests in the senior division of the NCAA.

 He played in his first commercial ballclub in 1995 with the Stag Pale Pilsen in the Philippine Basketball League under coach Alfrancis Chua and was a member of the Pilseners that won the historic grandslam in the PBL.